mehmetkocagoz/House-Booking-App/README.md

 ## ER-Diagram

-I have two different tables to demonstrate basic logic of the project.
+I have three different tables to demonstrate basic logic of the project.

 ![ER Diagram](ER-Diagram.PNG)